awslabs/mountpoint-s3-csi-driver/docs/CONFIGURATION.md

 > [!NOTE]
-> Only IRSA is supported with Pod-Level credentials.
+> Only EKS Pod Identity and IRSA are supported with Pod-Level credentials.
 You cannot configure K8s secrets or use instance profiles.